What to buy, where to start, and plenty of tips for introducing your child to Dungeons & Dragons.

 2. Respond to the unexpected with “Yes, and …” — When possible, avoid saying “no” during your game session.
-When your kid says his character is going to do a back flip off of a balcony, catch a rope and swing around to kick that giant in the head, don’t say, “No, you can’t do that.”
+When your kid says her character is going to do a back-flip off of a balcony, catch a rope and swing around to kick that giant in the head, don’t say, “No, you can’t do that.”
 Instead, go with it and describe what happens.
 In cases where you feel there is a pretty good chance of failure, explain why, and let the dice make the determination.
 But, if you stifle your players’ sense of control over their characters’ actions, you’ll soon have a frustrated and uninterested party.

-3. Don’t railroad the story — Most RPG players have several stories of times they’ve lost interest in a game because the DM continuously narrowed their options to force the story in a certain direction.
+3. Don’t railroad the story — Most RPG players have several memories of times they’ve lost interest in a game because the DM continuously narrowed their options to force the story in a certain direction.
 The flip side, of course, is that DMs often invest a lot of time building adventures and don’t want the party to totally bypass all of those great, carefully crafted encounters.
 However, you’ll find that the most enjoyable adventures are the ones in which players take ownership of their characters and become totally immersed in the game world.
 So, don’t fret when your kid decides not to go into the troll’s cave to recover the missing villagers.
 You might spend the rest of the game session just winging it and making everything up on the spot, but you and your kid will enjoy the free-form imaginative play.

 4. Use props — Sometimes the best technique to pull your players into a game world is to use good visual props.
 If they find an old treasure map, have ready for them an actual map they can hold and look over.
 If you’re having a hard time describing a specific setting, print out pictures to use as references.
 For more of a board-game feel, use miniatures to show the positioning of the characters during a fight or tense moment of action.
 Have ready for your kids pictures of their characters’ equipment and encourage your kids to sketch out their character’s appearance.

 But what about the adventure itself?
 There are a lot of possible hooks and scenarios that you could play with, but I recommend sticking to a story on the local scale.
-Start your young gamers off protecting a trade caravan from bandits or searching the local ruins for treasure, rather than saving the world from impending doom.
+Start your young gamer off protecting a trade caravan from bandits or searching the local ruins for treasure, rather than saving the world from impending doom.

 The typical adventure, much like any story, has four main parts: setup, exploration, climax, and resolution.